 Today I am involved in AKC and UKC conformation showing, hunt tests, and obedience with some dabbling in agility and other events.
-I am a member of the Treasure Valley Hunting Retriever Club, The Idaho Retriever Club, and The Labrador Club (the AKC parent club).
+I am a member of the Treasure Valley Hunting Retriever Club, Puget Sound Labrador Retriever Association, Snake River Canyon Kennel Club of Idaho, and The Labrador Retriever Club (the AKC parent club).

 I believe in multipurpose Labrador Retrievers.
 Labradors that look like they should, according to the written breed standard, and have the sound temperament and working ability described in that standard.
 Trusted companions that can hunt, compete in dog sports, and work as service, search & rescue, and detection dogs.